BroadStreet-Health/COVID-19-Vaccine-Data/README.md

 ## Accessibility of Data: Formatting
 State websites report data related to the COVID-19 pandemic in various formats, which complicates any efforts to automate data entry.
 Formats used to report vaccine data include .csv, .pdf, GIS, Microsoft BI, Tableau, and plain text.
 # Suggested Citation
 When using data images, downloaded data, or shared document formats, please attribute BroadStreet as well as the original source, when applicable.
-For examples and more information, review this article which answers the question ["How do I cite BroadStreet?"] (https://help.broadstreet.io/article/citations/)
+For examples and more information, review this article which answers the question ["How do I cite BroadStreet?"](https://help.broadstreet.io/article/citations/)
 # Contributors
-Tom Schmitt, PhD, Tracy Flood, MD PhD, [Kaiynat Amir, MPH] (https://www.linkedin.com/in/kaiynat-amir), [Rachael Church] (https://www.linkedin.com/in/rchurch20/), ….
+Tom Schmitt, PhD, Tracy Flood, MD PhD, [Kaiynat Amir, MPH](https://www.linkedin.com/in/kaiynat-amir), [Rachael Church](https://www.linkedin.com/in/rchurch20/), ….
 A full list of the Broadstreet Covid-19 Data Project volunteers can be found here: <https://covid19dataproject.org/team-2/>